Empress Matilda, Lady of the English

 The sinking of the White Ship; Credit – Wikipedia

 Matilda’s husband Heinrich was suffering from cancer.
 He died on May 23, 1125, at the age of 44, leaving Matilda as a 23-year-old childless widow with the choice of becoming a nun or remarrying.
-Some offers of marriage started to arrive but she chose to return to Normandy in 1125 or 1126.
+Some marriage offers started to arrive but she chose to return to Normandy in 1125 or 1126.

 Henry I’s marriage to Adeliza of Louvain remained childless and the future of the Norman dynasty was at risk, so Henry looked to his nephews as possible heirs.
 His sister Adela had married Stephen II, Count of Blois and Henry considered two sons from this marriage: his nephews Stephen of Blois (the future King Stephen of England) and Theobold, Count of Blois and Count of Champagne.
 Somewhere around 1113 – 1115, Stephen first visited his uncle’s court in England.
 He soon became a favorite of his uncle who bestowed upon him lands won in battle, the County of Mortain (in France) and Alençon in southern Normandy.
 In 1125, King Henry I arranged for Stephen to marry Matilda of Boulogne, the only surviving child and heiress of Eustace III, Count of Boulogne.